Kinshuk2003/scheduler-service/README.md

 # Scheduler Service

-A production-ready microservice for scheduling and executing background jobs with support for **real code execution**, cron expressions, datetime scheduling, and interval-based execution.
+A microservice for scheduling and executing background jobs with support for **real code execution**, cron expressions, datetime scheduling, and interval-based execution.
 Built with FastAPI, Celery, PostgreSQL, and Redis following SOLID principles and design patterns.

 ##  What This Service Does